Fighting Writer’s Block

 Are you having trouble writing?
 People sometimes stare at a blank page or computer screen and can’t seem to get the words out no matter how hard they try.
 Has this happened to you?
 Fighting writer’s block doesn’t have to be difficult.

 There are quite a few solutions and some of them are easy to implement.
 The first step is understanding the reason that you feel blocked.

 If you can’t make forward progress on your book, it could be that you’re not ready to write the next section.
 Personally I cannot write any substantial piece without outlining first.
 Make sure you know where you’re heading.
 It could be that the “block” is simply your common sense saying that you’ve headed in the wrong direction.
 If the words don’t fly off the keyboard, go back and make sure you’re on board with the flow of the story.

-If you started your book without an outline and can’t seem to continue, go back a step and put together an outline now.
-It will help!
-You may discover that the last few chapters weren’t meant to be.
+If you started your book without an outline and can’t seem to continue, go back a step and put together an outline immediately.
+It will help.
+You may discover the last few chapters weren’t meant to be.
 That’s okay.
 Scrap them and start afresh from the point where you feel the story worked.
 Then follow the path of your outline and things should straighten out.

 Force yourself to write something, anything

 If you’ve outlined and know where you’re going, but just don’t “feel like writing,” then you may need to prime the pump.
 Just like with a dry water pump (which needs to be “primed” with water to get started), you may benefit from simply flowing words onto paper.